 Regardless of whether you have a battery-powered or water-powered backup system, testing your backup works the same.
 Either trip the breaker or unplug your primary sump pump system from the wall to simulate a power outage.
 Then pour several buckets of water into the basin to ensure that the backup runs properly.

 If you have a battery backup unit, you also need to check that the battery holds a proper charge.
 Keeping your primary pump unplugged, wait at least an hour before pouring several more buckets of water into the basin.
-By double testing it, you ensure that pump will run throughout an extended power outage.
+By double testing it, you ensure that the pump will run throughout an extended power outage.
 Also, replace your battery backup per the specifications of your model.

 Monthly Sump Pump Check-Ups